sergiodxa/remix-utils/README.md

 - `eventStream`
 - `useEventSource`

 The `eventStream` function is used to create a new event stream response needed to send events to the client.
+This must live in a [Resource Route](https://remix.run/docs/en/1.18.1/guides/resource-routes).

 ```ts
 // app/routes/sse.time.ts